chandlerc/blog/content/slides/2026-memory-safety-deep-2/15_aliasing.md

 {{% note %}}

+**slide**

-- We also have defaults for function signature annotations, but can only use defaults there some of the time
+- As previously mentioned, we also have defaults for function signature annotations, but can only use defaults there some of the time
 - Don't have defaults for types.
 Expectation is they are written less often, and require some care

 {{% /note %}}